istio/istio.io/content/en/news/releases/1.14.x/announcing-1.14/_index.md

 ## CNCF wrap up

 We're so pleased at the response to our announcement that [Istio has been proposed to the CNCF](/blog/2022/istio-has-applied-to-join-the-cncf/).
-We're hard at work at our application, and hope to have more to share in the coming months!
+We're hard at work on our application, and hope to have more to share in the coming months!